z-todorovic/ha-remote-repo/README.md

 ## Security Model

-Securicloud Agent is designed around a minimal attack surface:
+Securicloud is designed with a minimal attack surface:

 - **Outbound-only connectivity**
-  - The agent initiates all connections
+  - The add-on initiates all connections
   - No inbound connections are accepted

 - **Installation-bound identity**